hewiefreeman/GopherGameServer/README.md

  - Super easy APIs for server, database, and client coding
  - Chat, private messaging, and voice chat
- - Customizable client authentication (:one:)
+ - Customizable client authentication (1)
- - Built-in friending mechanism (:one:)
+ - Built-in friending mechanism (1)
  - Supports multiple connections on the same User
- - Server saves state on shut-down and restores on reboot (:two:)
+ - Server saves state on shut-down and restores on reboot (2)

-> (:one:) A MySQL (or similar SQL) database is required for the authentication/friending feature, but is an optional (like most) feature that can be enabled or disabled to use your own implementations.
+> (1) A MySQL (or similar SQL) database is required for the authentication/friending feature, but is an optional (like most) feature that can be enabled or disabled to use your own implementations.

-> (:two:) When updating and restarting your server, you might need to be able to recover any rooms that were in the middle of a game.
+> (2) When updating and restarting your server, you might need to be able to recover any rooms that were in the middle of a game.
 This enables you to do so with minimal effort.

 ### Upcoming features